-It is strictly prohibited for both males and females to wear clothes that may be offensive to the traditions and culture of the UAE.
+- It is strictly prohibited for both males and females to wear clothes that may be offensive to the traditions and culture of the UAE.
 Students should dress in a way appropriate to their academic environment and respect their comrades, instructors and staff (for instance, bare feet or pajamas are not allowed outside the Residence).
-This dress code is applicable to all students and is directly related to UAE dress codes.
+This dress code is applicable to all students and is directly related to UAE dress codes. - Inappropriate dress for students includes, but is not limited to, clothing that is very tight or transparent and indecently exposes the waist or back or shoulders and clothing above the knees. - Dress code violations are to be reported and students who do not abide by the dress code are subject to disciplinary action.